rliou92/umonitor/README.md

 of the monitors will automatically be updated whenever monitors are hotplugged.
 This program is written in C using XCB to directly communicate with the X11 server and consists of only one binary.
 This program is targeted at users who are using a window manager on a laptop who hotplug monitors frequently.

+I encourage you to look at a rewrite of this program in Cython/Python here called [python-umonitor](https://github.com/rliou92/python-umonitor).
+A higher level language such as Python allows quicker development times and easier maintenance, and using Cython allows me to continue using XCB's API.
+The program also has several additional features.

 # Installation
 Run `make`. `umonitor` binary will be created in `bin`.